JTD-Group/JTD-Group.github.io/README.md

               <div id="formMsg" class="fine" role="status" aria-live="polite"></div>

               <p class="fine">
                 By submitting, you agree we may contact you regarding this request.
-If you need an NDA, mention it in the details.
+If you require a non-discloseure agreement, please mention it in the details.
               </p>
             </form>
           </div>